jreisinger/docs/data/notes/sec/detecting-incidents.md

 Sample SIEM alerts:

 * “Database traffic is up 200% from the monthly average.
-Maybe the application is just really popular right now, but is someone systematically stealing our data?”
+Maybe the application is just really popular right now, or is someone systematically stealing our data?”
 * “We just saw an outbound connection to an IP address that has been used by a known threat actor recently, according to this threat intelligence feed.
 Is that a compromised system talking to a command-and-control server?”
 * “There were 150 failed login attempts on an account, followed by a success.
 Is that a successful brute-force attack?”
 * “We saw a single failed login attempt on 300 different accounts, followed by a success on account #301.
 Is that a successful password spraying attack?”